 Our results for charged rotating black holes are less general.
-In four dimensions, one has the Kerr-Newmande Sitter spacetimes and in this case we find results that simply extend those of the zero-charge case.
-In five dimensions we consider charged, rotating black holes of D = 5Einstein-Chern-Simons theory with a positive cosmological constant.3 We find that an exact solution for such black holes can be obtained from the gauged supergravity solution of Chong, Cvetic, Lu, and Pope [30] by analytically continuing the gauge coupling to obtain positive values of the cosmological constant.
-We compute the thermodynamic volumes V_h , V_c , and V for these spacetimes and verify that V coincides with the geometric volume.
-While we are able to analytically verify the isoperimetric inequality for a singly rotating Chong-Cvetic-Lu-Pope black hole,
+In four dimensions, one has the Kerr-Newmande Sitter spacetimes and in this case we find results that simply extend those of the zero charge case.
+In five dimensions we consider charged, rotating black holes of D = 5 Einstein-Chern-Simons theory with positive cosmological constant.
+We find that an exact solution for such black holes can be obtained from the gauged supergravity solution of Chong, Cvetic, Lu, and Pope [29], by analytically continuing the gauge coupling to obtain positive values of the cosmological constant.
+We compute the thermodynamic volumes $V_h$ , $V_c$ and V for these spacetimes and verify that V coincides with the geometric vol-

-1Some consideration has been given to defining a mass-energy-like quantity at future/past infinity in asymptotically dS spacetimes [19-21].
-The positivity of a conformal mass defined in this context was shown in Ref.
-[22].
+&lt;sup>1 Some consideration has been given to defining a mass-energy-like quantity at future/past infinity in asymptotically dS spacetimes [19-21].
+Positivity of a conformal mass defined in this context was shown in [30]

-2Similar results have been obtained by Cai [23,24] and by Sekiwa [25] in more limited contexts (see also Refs.
-[26,27]).
-A study of the thermodynamics of asymptotically flat and AdS rotating black holes that included both inner and outer horizons-which has elements in common with our approach-was recently carried out [28].
+&lt;sup>2 Similar results have been obtained by Cai [22, 23] and by Sekiwa [24] in more limited contexts (see also [25] and [26]).
+A study of the thermodynamics of asymptotically flat and AdS rotating black holes that included both inner and outer horizons, which has elements in common with our approach, was recently carried out [27].

-3For a discussion of higher-dimensional charged rotating (A)dS black holes constructed numerically see, e.g., [29].
+&lt;sup>3 For a discussion of higher-dimensional charged rotating (A)dS black holes constructed numerically see, e.g., [28].

-because of the complexity of the expressions we have not been able to analytically complete the study of isoperimetric inequalities for the most general case.
+ume.
+While we are able to analytically verify the isoperimetric inequality for a singly-rotating Chong-Cvetic-Lu-Pope black hole, because of the complexity of the expressions we have not been able to analytically complete the study of isoperimetric inequalities for the most general case.
 We have, however, strong indications from numerical analysis that such inequalities remain satisfied.

 The outline of our paper is as follows.
-In the next section the three first laws and the corresponding Smarr formulas are derived using the Hamiltonian perturbation techniques.
+In the next section the three first laws and the corresponding Smarr formulae are derived using the Hamiltonian perturbation techniques.
 The thermodynamics of the Kerr-deSitter black holes in all dimensions is discussed in Sec.
-III, while the isoperimetric inequalities involving the corresponding thermodynamic volumes are discussed in Sec.
+III while the isoperimetric inequalities involving the corresponding thermodynamic volumes are discussed in Sec.
 IV.
-The charged de Sitter black holes and their thermodynamics and isoperimetric inequalities are studied in Sec.
-V. Section VI displays results on the compressibility and speed of sound for black hole horizons.
-Section VII is devoted to the summary.
-The Appendix discusses the Nariai limit and the corresponding thermodynamic volume in between the horizons.
+The charged de Sitter black holes, their thermodynamics and isoperimetric inequalities are studied in Sec.
+V. Sec.
+VI displays results on compressibility and speed of sound for black hole horizons.
+Sec.
+VII is devoted to the summary.
+Appendix A discusses the Nariai limit and the corresponding thermodynamic volume in between the horizons.